 If you cannot order online please complete your prescription order form (attached to your last prescription) and bring or post it to us, or fax on 01253 752818.
 Alternatively, email us at this address: [email protected]

-Most prescriptions can now be sent directly to your chosen (nominated) pharmacy via the Electronic Prescription Service.
+Prescriptions can now be sent directly to your chosen (nominated) pharmacy via the Electronic Prescription Service.
 Please let us know which pharmacy you wish to nominate so we can add the details to your records.
 You can change your mind at any time, but you must let us know if you wish to temporarily or permanently use a different pharmacy or collect prescriptions from the surgery.

 If you prefer to use different pharmacies you can still collect your prescription from the practice.
 We are also happy to post your prescription to you if you provide a stamped self-addressed envelope (you should receive the prescription within 7 days for first class postage, longer for second class).